Sports Injuries

 When to call a doctor

-If you see any swelling or it hurts when you put weight on the injured region, contact your doctor right once.
-Seek immediate medical assistance if the issue is in the area of a previous injury.
+If you see any swelling or it hurts when you put weight on the injured area, contact your doctor immediately.
+Seek medical assistance if the issue is in the area of a previous injury.

-If, after 24 to 36 hours of RICE, you don’t notice any improvement, speak with a healthcare professional.
+If, after 24 to 36 hours of RICE, you don’t notice any improvement, contact a healthcare professional.

 The skeleton of a youngster isn’t entirely formed, hence the bones are weaker than those of an adult.
-Regarding a child’s sporting injury, take great care.
+If your child suffers a sporting injury, take great care.
 What appears to be a tissue injury could actually be a more severe fracture.

 Pay attention to your symptoms.
-Keep in mind that the sooner you receive a diagnosis and treatment, the sooner you’ll recover and return to play.
+Keep in mind that the sooner you receive a diagnosis and treatment, the sooner you’ll recover and return to playing your sport.